 Sometimes, but not often, Half-and-Halfs were transgendered persons, or more frequently cisgendered men playing dress-up, or rarely, real hermaphrodites.
 Though rarest were the women transvestites performing as both a man and a woman.
 All of them were ahead of their time, as the freedom to flaunt ones "other than heterosexuality" in public-- whether an "act" or not-- wasn't something the average American could see in any other venue.

 Whether fully out, or fully in, the Half-and-Half role they played in the sideshow was nearly always a partial truth, an exaggerated reflection.
-Yet behind the scenes, once the marks left the lots, protected within the insular world of the shows, many were able to live a relatively judgement free and open lifestyle that could not be found in the places they’d come from, or the the places they were going to when they left the business.
+Yet behind the scenes, once the marks left the lots, protected within the insular world of the shows, many were able to live a relatively judgment-free and open lifestyle that could not be found in the places they’d come from, nor the places they would go to if they left the business.

 Performers in this category